cfpb/design-system/docs/special-pages/home.md

 ---
-title: Welcome to the CFPB Design System
+title: Welcome to the CFPB Design System.
 layout: variation
 collection_name: special-pages
 is_homepage: true